-Be inspired by this chic Styled Shoot featured in Volume 6 of Wine & Country Weddings.
+Be inspired by this chic styled wedding featured in Volume 6 of Wine & Country Weddings.
 While Virginia’s wine country is best known for its rolling hills, acres of vineyards and beautiful Blue Ridge Mountain backdrop, there are also numerous modern venues speckled throughout the region.
 The rooftop bar of Charlottesville’s stylish Quirk Hotel is just such an urban oasis.
-Its downtown location is ideal for hosting a fashion-forward wedding while still being able to enjoy cityscape views.
+Its downtown location is ideal for hosting a fashion-forward wedding while still being able to enjoy cityscape views, or even for private events and dinners.
 If you’re dreaming of just such an affair, or seeking Urban Chic Wedding Inspiration, then you’ll love this modern and memorable styled shoot.

 Inspired by the hotel’s mid-century modern design and décor and unique blend of 1950s glamour with a hint of 1980s pop style, this shoot, designed and planned by Just a Little Ditty, blends modern, abstract elements with sumptuous Victorian-inspired florals by Southern Blooms by Pat’s Floral Design.

 While the tables are certainly the scene-stealers, the ceremony setting is not to be missed.
 A plain white wall is the perfect canvas for any ceremony space.
 The planner transformed a pair of sleek metallic book shelves into a blooming arch with tiers of boxed floral arrangements that lead up to a canopy effect achieved through branches wired to the shelves.
 The result is both romantic and wild.
 The graceful curves and soft palette of the blossom-strewn scene brought a soft femininity to the sleek, minimal space and created a photo-worthy frame for the couple’s first kiss.